bamlab/dev-standards/react-native/setup/setup-facebook-login.mo.md

 ## Prerequisites (~15 min)
 * Have Yarn installed (~2 min)
-* Have an application created on Facebook and her id (https://developers.facebook.com/apps) (~10 min)
+* Have an application created on Facebook and its id (https://developers.facebook.com/apps) (~10 min)
-* Have an account added as developper on your application facebook
+* Have an account added as developer on your application facebook
 * Have cocoapods in your project (~5 min)

 ## Context